 Spending most of my time with 2nd-4th grade meant that I was often able to (and/or needed to) do some talking with my kiddos.
 Having things to hold and fidget with: 1) takes some of the pressure off of tough topics, 2) provides some sensory input, and 3) is honestly just fun.
 Sequin pillows or critters (affiliate link), squishy balls, stretchy tubes (affiliate link), stuff you find at Target…you’ll figure out what your kids respond to best.
 In my last office, I had two different spaces where I did individual counseling in my office and had a few things at each.

-Do you have any favorite tools to use in your individual sessions?
+Do you have any favorite individual counseling tools to use in your sessions?
 If you do any ongoing individual counseling, you may want to check out my post about what to do in your first sessions.